gokberkgunes/hugo-personal-website/content/_index.md

 # berksen.net

-I am Gökberk Güneş, a postgraduate civil engineering student at METU in Turkey.
-I am currently working on a large eddy simulation of breathing throughout the human nose using computational fluid dynamics simulations.
+I am Gökberk Güneş, a recent  M.Sc. graduate in Civil Engineering, METU in Turkey.
+I have worked on a large eddy simulation of breathing throughout the human nose using computational fluid dynamics simulations.

 This website is a collection of the guides, experiments, tips and tricks that I would like to share with others.
 Also, it is what I would rather spend my time and develop over social media.
-Generally speaking, I try to document configurations, bug-fixes, and hacks about software I interact throughout my days.
+Generally, I try to document configurations, bug-fixes, and hacks about software I interact throughout my days.
 For public consumption, I include references and directions for further information.

-On the navigation pane, you may find my posts, some alternative front-ends to popular websites, and a meta search engine.
+On the navigation pane, you may find my posts, some alternative front-ends to popular websites, and a meta-search engine.

 <!-- I find mathematics and algorithms behind the numerical solutions of
 differential equations interesting. -->

-I am a free and open-source software advocate, and I believe that privacy, encryption and open software are vital needs of a modern society to be free.
+I am a free and open-source software advocate, and I believe that privacy, encryption and open software are the vital needs of a modern society.
-Nevertheless, due to rapid technological advancements, sluggish regulations, and lacking content of education, people are unaware or apathetical of the potential issues.
+Nevertheless, due to rapid technological advancements, sluggish regulations, and lacking content in education, people are unaware or apathetical of the potential issues.
 If you would like to understand more, start [here](https://www.privacyguides.org/en/basics/why-privacy-matters/).
 I try to preach and use free and open software.
 Some of the software I use are:

-- [Artix Linux](https://artixlinux.org) as the OS (easy init system),
+- [Artix Linux](https://artixlinux.org) as the operating system
-- [neovim](https://neovim.io) as text editor (extensible, keyboard-driven),
+- [neovim](https://neovim.io) as the text editor
-- [suckless](https://suckless.org) software, terminal and window manager and so on,
+- [suckless](https://suckless.org) software, terminal and window manager
 - [Hugo](https://gohugo.io) for the website generation,
 - [OpenFOAM](https://www.openfoam.com) for fluid dynamics simulations,
 - [Signal](https://signal.org/) for messaging.